Senior visual designer

 Alaska Airlines is the 5th largest airline in the U.S. It has long been loved by guests and has consistently earned guest loyalty and won plenty of awards.

-I currently work full time at Alaska Airlines as a Senior Visual Designer for the e-Commerce team.
-I work closely with various teams across the company including UI/UX, brand, marketing, web content, front and back-end developers and product teams to produce a hassle-free and delightful user experience, using an agile methodology.
+For almost 5 years I worked at Alaska Airlines as a Senior Visual Designer for the e-Commerce team.
+I collaborated closely with various teams across the company including UI/UX, brand, marketing, web content, front and back-end developers and product teams to produce a hassle-free and delightful user experience, using an agile methodology.

-I harmonize customer needs with business goals for a seamless holistic user experience.
-My work at Alaska spans multiple products and services, from brand evolutions to content & merchandising, to the shopping and booking experience.
-Empathetic user centered design is at the heart of my design strategy.
+I harmonized customer needs with business goals for a seamless holistic user experience.
+My work at Alaska spanned multiple products and services, from brand evolutions to content & merchandising, to the shopping and booking experience.
+Empathetic user centered design was at the heart of my design strategy.

 User Testing: Science + Art

 No matter how beautiful your design or how great your user experience, if you're not converting users in your sales funnel or meeting other business goals—you won't have a successful product.
 An important part of visual design is to lead our users through the hierarchy of a design as we intend.
 Visual design principles such as contrast, hierarchy and placement serve to support a product's underlying information architecture and interaction design.

 At Alaska Airlines, I've worked a great deal on merchandising and conversion-centric design strategies.
 In addition to traditional usability testing, I've focused on desirability testing—a mix of qualitative and quantitative methods that allow me to extract user emotions and gauge desirability in order to understand the effectiveness of our designs.
 By analyzing the data of our A/B tests we can assess how each design aligns with our customer personas, business’ intended emotional response and brand attributes.